 We may also be subject to data privacy and security laws in the United States and various jurisdictions around the world in which we operate or process personally identifiable information ("personal information" or "personal data").
 In the United States, even when HIPAA does not apply, according to the Federal Trade Commission, or the FTC, failing to take appropriate steps to keep consumers' personal information secure constitutes unfair acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act, or the FTCA, 15 U.S.C. § 45(a).
 The FTC's guidance for appropriately securing consumers' personal information is similar to what is required by the HIPAA security regulations.
-In addition, certain states have enacted laws that govern the privacy and security of health information and other personal information in certain circumstances, some of which are more stringent than HIPAA and many of which differ from each other in significant ways and may not have the same effect, thus complicating compliance efforts.
-Failure to comply with these laws, where applicable, can result in the imposition of significant civil and/or criminal penalties and private litigation as well as reputational harm.
-For example, California recently enacted the California Consumer Privacy Act, or the CCPA, and the California Privacy Rights Act, or the CPRA.
-Also, on March 2, 2021, Virginia enacted the Consumer Data Protection Act, or the CDPA, and, on July 8, 2021, Colorado's governor signed the Colorado Privacy Act, the CPA, into law.
-The CDPA and the CPA will both become effective January 1, 2023.
+In addition, certain states have enacted laws that govern the privacy and security of health information and other personal information of significant civil and/or criminal penalties and private litigation as well as reputational harm.
+For example, California recently enacted the California Consumer Privacy Act, or the CCPA, and the California Privacy Rights Act, or the COPA.
+Also, on March 2, 2021, Virginia enacted the CDPA and the CPA will both become effective January 1, 2023.
 In addition, a number of other states have proposed new privacy laws, some of which are similar to the above discussed recently passed laws.
-Such proposed legislation, if enacted, may add additional complexity, variation in requirements, restrictions and potential legal risk, require additional investment of resources in compliance programs, impact strategies and the availability of previously useful data
+Such proposed legislation, if enacted, may add additional complexity, variation in requirements, restrictions and potential legal risk, require additional investment of resources in compliance programs, impact strategies and the availability of previously useful data and could result in increased compliance costs and/or changes in business practices and policies.

 Outside of the United States, we also face stringent privacy and data protection requirements.
 For example, in the European Economic Area or EEA, the collection, use, storage, disclosure, transfer, or other processing of personal information including personal health data, is subject to the GDPR, which became effective on May 25, 2018.
 The GDPR is wide-ranging in scope and imposes numerous requirements on companies that process personal data, including requirements relating to processing health and other sensitive data, obtaining consent of the individuals to whom the personal data relates, providing information to individuals regarding data processing activities, implementing safeguards to protect the security and confidentiality of personal data, providing notification of data breaches, and taking certain measures when engaging third-party processors.
 The GDPR also imposes strict rules on the transfer of personal data to countries outside the European Union, including the United States, and permits data protection authorities to impose large penalties for violations of the GDPR, including potential fines of up to €20 million or 4% of annual global revenues, whichever is greater.
 The GDPR also confers a private right of action on data subjects and consumer associations to lodge complaints with supervisory authorities, seek judicial remedies, and obtain compensation for damages resulting from violations of the GDPR.
 In addition, the GDPR includes restrictions on cross-border data transfers.
-Compliance with the GDPR will be a rigorous and time-intensive process that may increase our cost of doing business or require us to change our business practices, and despite those efforts, there is a risk that we may be subject to fines and penalties, litigation, and reputational harm in connection with our European activities.
-Data protection authorities from the different EU member states may interpret the GDPR and national laws differently and impose additional requirements, which add to the complexity of processing pe
+Compliance with the GDPR will be a rigorous and time-intensive process brute to fines and penalties, litigation, and reputational harm in connection with our European activities.
+Data protection authorities from the different EU member states may interpret the GDPR and national laws differently and impose additional requirements, which add to the complexity of processing personal data in the EU.